zextras/tech-doc/source/_includes/_installation/step-pgpool.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-.. note:: This step is optional, but strongly suggested.
+.. note:: This step is optional, as you can simply use PostgreSQL directly, but we strongly suggest to use Pgpool-II.

-PostgreSQL database is used by |product| and, to improve connection efficiency and resource consumption, we set up `Pgpool
+PostgreSQL database is used by |product| and, to improve connection efficiency and resource consumption, we set up `Pgpool-II
 <https://pgpool.net/mediawiki/index.php/Main_Page>`_ to work with
 PostgreSQL.

-First, install pgpool.
+First, install Pgpool.

 .. tab-set::